Footballer-turned-solicitor joins forces with non-lawyers to form firm

 Hunter Maxwell Associates (HMA) has gone live on the platform of alternative business structure 360 Law Services, part of the 360 Law Group.

-Chris Sanders, the former professional footballer and director of HMA, said the firm resembled a “mini-ABS” in being set up with non-lawyers Ben Quaintrell, an estate agent entrepreneur, and social housing consultant Danny Key.
+Chris Sanders, the former professional footballer and director of HMA, is working with Ben Quaintrell, an estate agent entrepreneur, and social housing consultant Danny Key, in offering conveyancing, private client and corporate services to clients of 360 Law.

 Mr Sanders said HMA’s offices in Newcastle and Darlington were based alongside those of estate and lettings group My Property Box, founded by Mr Quaintrell.
 Mr Key is director of housing and social care consultancy Support Solutions UK.